Why to engage in value drawing and value sketching

 Graphite pencil drawing

 You can use Bristol drawing paper by Strathmore, the small size is 14 x 17 in, 300 Series.
-The large size is 19 x 24 in which is a great size.
-Also 300 Series.
-This paper is fairly smooth and suits drawing well.
+The large size is 19 x 24 in which is a great size, 300 Series.
+This paper is smooth and suits drawing well.
 It makes erasing easy.
 Other option is using CANSON XL cold press, 140 lb watercolor paper.
 Size 12 x 18 in.
 If you rather keep your drawing at a sketch level, you can use CANSON Universal Sketch paper in size 18 x 24 in.
 That is a perfect size.

 Pencils can be just regular pencils from 2H, including HB and up to 3B.
 Softer pencils leave too much graphite on the paper.
 You will most often use just HB pencil because it’s not too hard and not too soft.
-For eraser, please, get the artist grade soft eraser which absorbs graphite.
-You buy it at the art store.
+For eraser, please, get the artist grade soft eraser which absorbs graphite, buy it at the art store.
 If you feel you have hard times keeping long lines straight, please, take with you a ruler.
 Paper towel under hand helps not smudging paper on which drawing is created.

 Pen and watercolor sketch or color sketch